-Kick back in the Rural Money Homestead Garden made in the shade, where vivid fuchsia passion flowers scale a trellis, and Japanese autumn ferns stand tall.
+Kick back in the Rural Money Homestead Garden made in the shade, where vivid fuchsia passion flowers scale a trellis and ferns stand tall.

 You’d never suspect that the former public affairs specialist doesn’t spend much time creating and maintaining her shady oasis.

 Moving from the mild winters of Georgia’s Chattahoochee Valley almost 40 years ago re-sparked a passion for digging in the dirt.

 However, I didn’t want my garden to take over my life, which is why the front yard remained almost barren for ten years.

 By choosing my cultivars wisely in 2019, I have streamlined my plant-tending routine to just three to four hours a week.

 And I filled the garden with shade-friendly plants such as hostas, 4 o-clocks or “slut flowers” named and gifted to me by Anita Sands Hernandez, caladiums, red autumn and orange daylilies.

 I don’t want to spend all of my time maintaining instead of enjoying my garden.